LeanderLXZ/dht-go/milestone-1/README.md

 3. **Tapestry** - a peer-to-peer overlay network which provides a distributed hash table, routing, and multicasting infrastructure for distributed applications.
 [(Wikipedia: Tapestry (DHT))](https://en.wikipedia.org/wiki/Tapestry_(DHT)?oldformat=true)

+## Why This Topic?

+Distributed Hash Tables are both fault tolerant and resilient when key/value pairs are replicated.
+The ability to distribute data among the peers is in strong contrast to the Blockchain model in which every node has a copy of the entire ledger.
+The distributed hash table was chosen because it is the foundation of many applications, such as distributed file systems, peer-to-peer technology file sharing systems, cooperative web caching, multicast, anycast, domain name system, and instant messaging.
+Learning distributed hash tables also helps us better understand complex applications.

 ## Challenges
 1. **Autonomy and decentralization**